 Gloves provide a barrier to unconscious picking, and help in two ways.
 First, the skin picker cannot easily pick at existing scabs, blemishes, etc. Second, the gloves prevent identification of new places to pick that would otherwise be felt by random, unconscious, mindless “investigation” (touching) of the skin.
 If you are a skin picker, the previous sentence may resonate with you, and you may say, “I do that!”
 That would make sense as the two main triggers for skin pickers are touching and looking at their skin.

-Removing the opportunity to touch your skin by wearing gloves is a good first start to becoming more aware of your unconscious “scanning”, and reducing the impulse to pick.
+Removing the opportunity to touch your skin by wearing gloves is a good first step to becoming more aware of your unconscious “scanning”, and reducing the impulse to pick.
 After you get used to using a “habit blocker” like gloves, the focus of treatment turns to reducing your picking of “B’s.”
-What are the two most important factors to address in successfully reducing picking of “B’s”?
-You can read about that in Part 2 of The ABC’s of Skin Picking.

 To take our free online test for Skin Picking Disorder / Dermatillomania, click here.